Tazio Nuvolari: 1938–1939: Auto Union

-Although Nuvolari started 1938 as an Alfa Romeo driver, a split fuel tank in the first race of the season at Pau was enough for him to walk out on the team, critical of the poor workmanship that was exhibited.
-He announced his retirement from Grand Prix racing and took a holiday in America.
-At the same time, Auto Union was having to rely on inexperienced drivers.
+Although Nuvolari started the 1938 Grand Prix season as an Alfa Romeo driver, a split fuel tank in the first race of the season at the Pau Grand Prix was enough for him to walk out on the team, critical of the poor workmanship that was exhibited.
+Being well over 40 years old, he announced his retirement from Grand Prix racing and took a holiday in America.
+In January 1938, team leader Bernd Rosemeyer died in a record attempt, and Auto Union had to rely on inexperienced drivers or motorcycle drivers for their unique Rear mid-engine, rear-wheel-drive layout race cars.
 Following the Tripoli Grand Prix they contacted Nuvolari who, having been refreshed from his break, agreed to drive for the highly successful German team, who were running radical mid-engined cars.
-Nuvolari found further success with Auto Union; now driving a faster and more reliable car that enabled him to compete for victories and the European Championship, Nuvolari won his home Grand Prix at Monza and won the Donington Grand Prix in England.
+Nuvolari found further success with Auto Union; now driving a faster and more reliable car that enabled him to compete for victories and the European Championship, Nuvolari won his home 1938 Italian Grand Prix at Monza and won the 1938 Donington Grand Prix in England.